vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/google-pay-processing-information-for-payment-providers-and-anti-fraud.md

 > ℹ️ The `paymentOrigin`, `panType`, and `cryptogram` fields aren't sent in standard credit or debit card transactions (without using a digital wallet).

-## 2. What are the possible values for the "paymentOrigin" field in the payload?
+## What are the possible values for the `paymentOrigin` field in the payload?

 The "paymentOrigin" field is always sent with the "Google Pay" value.
 Payment transactions using other payment methods don't have the "paymentOrigin" field in the payload.